ObjectIsAdvantag/sparkbot-webhook-samples/docs/HowToRunOnCloud9.md

-# How to Guide: run your Cisco Spark bot on Cloud 9
+# "How to" Guide: run your Spark bot on Cloud 9

 [Cloud9](https://c9.io/) is a Cloud IDE where you can edit nodejs source code, but also run and debug your bots.